You can never be prepared for grief, yet Jesus is acquainted with grief and able to comfort and help you to move forward each day.

-Two days after Thanksgiving, a close friend’s daughter-in-law passed in her sleep unexpectedly.
-She was in her twenties with a loving husband and two small little girls.
+A few years ago, a friend’s daughter-in-law passed in her sleep unexpectedly.
+She was in her twenties with a loving husband and two little girls.

-How can you ever be prepared when grief hits?
+How can you ever be prepared for grief?

 No matter how old you are and how strong spiritually and emotionally you are, you are never really prepared to face grief.
 Even when a loved one has been told she has a short time to live, we hold onto hope.